imxrt-rs/imxrt-uart-log/README.md

 ## Performance

 The table below describes the execution time for logging statements on a Teensy 4.
-For more information on the test setup, consult the crate documentation.
+For more information on the test setup, consult the crate documentation, or see the [`log_uart.rs` example](examples/log_uart.rs).

 | Logging Invocation                                    | Execution Time (ms) |
 | ----------------------------------------------------- | ------------------- |